top of page

 When I found myself thrust into a role focused on debriefing executive teams to plan these tactical approaches in complex industrial settings--and then executing against the plan, this was a valuable foundation.
 The more tactical approaches Ries and Trout advocate remained useful as I entered the enterprise software market years later.

-Some of the metastrategies used in these settings work very well for the complex, multi-stage long sales cycles typical in enterprise software marketing.
 But I found the need to go deeper and think on a more granular level so marketing efforts could flex to accommodate the diverse set of stakeholders, business pain points and competitive challenges.
 So, other approaches worked their way into the playbook--buying heuristics, bits of neural linguistic programming (NLP), rhetorical approaches used by trial lawyers--all can be useful.

 Say what you will about NLP (I am not generally a fan), but the idea of crafting a message taking into account that some people will be predisposed to moving towards something they want or away from something they don't ought to be part of any goal-oriented communications planning effort.